AravindhPadmanabhan/TAP-VINS/README.md

 # TAP-VINS

 TAP-VINS integrates advanced **Tracking Any Point (TAP)** algorithms into the VINS-Mono pipeline for improved visual-inertial odometry performance.
-It combines ROS-based visual odometry with modern deep learning trackers like CoTracker, Track-On, and TAPNext.
+It combines ROS-based visual odometry with modern deep learning trackers like CoTracker3, Track-On, and TAPNext.

 ---